LinasKo/CarND-Advanced-Lane-Lines/writeup.md

-## Writeup
+## Advanced Lane Finding Project

 ---

-As with every project, I started off by tidying up a bit.
-I've created a **data** folder to hold all the given data files and the **notebooks** folder for all my investigations.
-I'm a fan of keeping everything modular, so I may decide to have different notebooks for different components of the project.
-I have also decided to extract certain parts of my project into python modules, which you can find in the **src** folder.
-Overall, the layout should resemble the one proposed [Cook Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).

-TODO:
-* "Please save your output images to this folder and include a description in your README of what each image shows."

----

-**Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+### Overview
+This writeup shall describe what I have achieved for the Advanced Lane Lines detection task.
+I spent over 50 hours on it, and despite a promising start, did not manage to achieve good results for the challenge videos.
+You shall find a brief overview of my approaches and descriptions of both things that worked and those that didn't work.

+#### Project Goals
 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.
 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.
+* Warp the detected lane boundaries back onto the original image.
 * Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-[//]: # (Image References)

-[image1]: ./examples/undistort_output.png "Undistorted"
-[image2]: ./test_images/test1.jpg "Road Transformed"
-[image3]: ./examples/binary_combo_example.jpg "Binary Example"
-[image4]: ./examples/warped_straight_lines.jpg "Warp Example"
-[image5]: ./examples/color_fit_lines.jpg "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
-[video1]: ./project_video.mp4 "Video"
+#### Set Up
+As with every project, I started off by tidying up a bit.
+I've created a **data** folder to hold all the given data files and the **notebooks** folder for all my investigations.
+I'm a fan of keeping everything modular, so I may decide to have different notebooks for different components of the project.
+I have also decided to extract certain parts of my project into python modules, which you can find in the **src** folder.
+Overall, the layout should resemble the one proposed [Cook Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).

+#### General Approach
+I started off by examining differnet parts of the pipeline, each in a separate notebook.
+Ultimately, despite figuring out what each part does, the majority on the project involved putting everything together and then tuning hyperparameters.
+This proved to bea easier on all videos at once (since I was aiming for success on at least once challenge video.).
+Ultimately, I ended up generating about 8GB of video data, with different combinations of threshold parameters.
+This overshadowed any initial explorations.

+As mentioned just now, having completed the initial exploration of the different parts, I bundled everything together into a Final Notebook and continued experimenting on different hyperparameters in it.

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points